• Skip to main content

 Jump to Recipe Print Recipe

-no spread cut out cookies on a cookie sheet with a rolling pin.
+no spread no chill cut out sugar cookies on a baking sheet.

-No Spread Cut Out Cookies are delicious, soft sugar cookies that hold their shape perfectly when baked and look beautiful decorated with glossy sugar cookie icing.
+No Chill No Spread Cut Out Cookies are delicious, soft, chewy sugar cookies that hold their shape perfectly when baked, and look beautiful decorated with glossy sugar cookie icing or fluffy stackable buttercream.
 This cut-out cookie recipe is perfect for Christmas cookies or any special occasion.

 Jump to: